Comparison

 • You want content organized by chapters (Ceremony, Speeches, First Dance)

-• You want a dedicated wedding URL, not a generic Google link
+• You want a personal wedding web address, not a generic Google link

 1